 Google started the AMP project with the aim of providing a flawless experience for everyone using the mobile internet.
 AMP pages use the same content but are built independent of the rest of your site, with a slightly different code language that’s very quick to load, so Google can serve them up specifically to people viewing on a mobile connection.

 Throughout the creative industry, a question which sometimes arises from clients is

 Who owns the code we develop?

-For all projects we undertake, once the bill has been paid, anything we have designed or developed for you is yours.
+For all projects we undertake, once the bill has been paid, anything we have designed or developed for the website is yours.